-In accordance with §§22.2.8 and 22.2.9 of the University of Alberta Calendar, Third Party Sponsors will be expected to adhere to University policies with respect to payment deadlines, late payment penalties, instalment charges, withdrawals and so forth.
-Individual listing or group listings should be forwarded to Student Receivables, Financial Services, well in advance of the Registration and Confirmation Deposit deadlines.
+In accordance with §§22.2.6, 22.2.7, 22.2.8 and 22.2.9.
+Third Party Sponsors will be expected to adhere to University policies with respect to payment deadlines, late payment penalties, instalment charges, withdrawals and so forth.
+Individual listing or group listings of sponsorship should be forwarded to Student Receivables, Financial Services, well in advance of the Registration and Confirmation Deposit deadlines.
 Students are responsible for advising the third party of any changes to the financial record after the initial billing.

 If payment is not received by the Payment Deadline, academic and financial penalties will be imposed.

-22.2.12 2004/2005 Schedule of Fees for Special Services
+22.2.12 2006-2007 Schedule of Fees for Special Services

-The following are fees for special services; the rates for 2005/2006 were not known at the time of printing and are subject to change without notice.
-Refer to www.registrar.ualberta.ca/fees for 2005/2006 fees.
+The following are fees for special services; the rates for 2007-2008 were not known at the time of printing and are subject to change without notice.
+Refer to www.registrar.ualberta.ca/fees for 2007-2008 fees.